zornlabs/club-house/preventing-harassement.md

 Some examples of cyberstalking (and how we can help prevent):

 * Sending manipulative, threatening, lewd or harassing emails from an assortment of email accounts.
-	* Enable Group Organizers to hide personal info of the leadership team and the memebers.
+	* Enable Group Organizers to hide personal info of the leadership team and the members.
 		* The group organizer should have to choose to publish their private email
 		* The platform should provide a non-email form to contact a group organizer (and maybe members in the future?)
 			* Should block abuse like repeated uses of such form with some form of captcha?